 Farm to Community Wellness: Networking Local Food Supply Chains

-Organic University, Thursday February 23, 2023 noon-5:30
+Organic University, Thursday February 23, 2023 noon-5:30 & reception

-This workshop invites BIPOC and other historically under-served farmers, processors, distributors, and food outlets to share their successes and innovations in providing food for our communities.
+This free workshop invites BIPOC and other historically under-served farmers, processors, distributors, and food outlets to share their successes and innovations in providing food for our communities.
 The event intends to create space for expanded networking and strengthening connections among and between communities to create equitable, fair supply chains.

 Fifteen speakers from the Upper Midwest will share their experiences in building capacity to produce, process, distribute, and feed our communities, detailed below.
 The agenda includes opportunities to discuss and explore ideas and approaches with participants at roundtable sessions.
 The panel sessions will be translated for Spanish and Hmong speakers.

-Marbleseed is sponsoring the event, with funding from the USDA LFPA program, Organic Valley, Cultural Conservancy, and Slow Food USA.
+Marbleseed is sponsoring the free event, with funding from the USDA LFPA program, Organic Valley, Cultural Conservancy, and Slow Food USA.
 Key partners organizing the event include the WI Department of Agriculture, Trade and Consumer Protection, Feeding America Eastern Wisconsin, University of Wisconsin (including CIAS!), REAP Food Group, Wisconsin Farmers Union, and the Great Lakes Intertribal Food Coalition.

 Building distribution: partnerships from farmer to community efforts for strengthening food systems